jolocom/jolocom-lib/docs/interactionFlows.rst

 .. note:: The ``validate`` method will ensure the response contains a valid signature, is not expired, lists our ``did`` in the ``aud`` (audience) section, and contains the same ``jti`` (nonce) as the request.

-After decoding the credential response, verify that the user passed the credentials specified in the request:
+After decoding the credential response, the service can verify that the user passed the credentials specified in the request:

 .. code-block:: typescript

   /**
    * We check against the request we created in a previous step
    * this requires the server to be stateful.
 We are currently
-   * expolring alternatives.
+   * expolring alternatives (such as embedding the request in the response token).
    */

   const validResponse = credentialResponse.satisfiesRequest(credentialRequest)
-  const registry = JolocomLib.registries.jolocom.create()

   if (!validResponse) {
     throw new Error('Incorrect response received')